nki13/nki13.github.io/index.md

 # You've made it, Welcome!

-I am a student studying Computer Science at Western Oregon University.
-This is my repository for all my work from my CS460 Software Engineering class.
+My name is Nikki Ki and I am a student studying Computer Science at Western Oregon University.
+This is a Portfolio for all my work from my CS460 Software Engineering I class.

 ## Code Repository